Luna-Station-88/terra-luna-catcher/README.md

 npm install
 ```

-2. Create access key for source wallet from your mnemonic phrase
+2. Create an access key for the source wallet from your mnemonic phrase

 To access the wallet and make a transfer, the code needs a mnemonic phrase, this phrase will be encrypted with the password you specify.
 You will need this password to run the script.